Quick Facts about Dyslexia Symptoms

 Children typically learn the alphabet

-between 3-5 years of age, but a dyslexic child may struggle well beyond
+between 3-5 years of age, but a child with dyslexia may struggle well beyond

 those ages to achieve mastery and even then may forget the

 sequence from lack of practice.
 Extra repetitions alone may not be enough—alternative multisensory methods of teaching the ABCs may be required.

 For most kids, a hand preference emerges between 2-4 years of age and is established by age 5.
 Dyslexics usually take longer.
 Note that dyslexics are more likely to be left handed than